epa095/talks/game-theory18/PITCHME.md

 +++

-## Normative vs descriptive?
+## Normative vs descriptive

 @ul

 - Descriptive: Game theory gives reasonable scientific ideal models, similar to models used by physicists
 - - Underlying is an assumption of a "continuity" between the errors in the hyphotesises and errors in the conclusion.
 - Normative: Game theory explains how rational decision makers ought to behave.

 @ulend